alialsawad/DSA_2_Submission/README.md

 n_queens.test_eight_queens_las_vegas()
 ```

-### Approach comparison

-What are the differences between the two algorithms?
+### What are the differences between the two algorithms?

 - The main difference between the two algorithms is how they respond to encountering dead ends.
 The backtracking approach undoes its steps and returns to an earlier decision point to explore different configurations.
 In contrast, the Las Vegas approach restarts with a completely new board configuration upon reaching a dead end.
 - Backtracking is deterministic, meaning it consistently follows the same path and makes the same choices for a given input.
 In contrast, the Las Vegas approach is non-deterministic; it can follow different paths for the same input.
 - The Las Vegas approach exhibits higher variability in time complexity from one run to another, even with the same input, in contrast to the backtracking approach.
 - The backtracking approach systematically explores all possible configurations to find a solution if one exists, as it is exhaustive in nature.
 In contrast, the Las Vegas approach may not always find a solution, especially with a limited number of attempts.
 However, if allowed to run indefinitely and assuming a solution exists, the Las Vegas algorithm would eventually find a solution.

-Which data structure/s did you use to implement this problem?
+### Which data structure/s did you use to implement this problem?
 Give your reasoning.

 - I utilized a 2D array to represent the board.
 This proved efficient given the constant time access provided by the array data structure and the frequency of accesses our algorithms need.
 The 2D array also simplifies both initialization and traversal processes.
 Additionally, traversing the array simplifies the extraction of the queens' arrangement on the board, which aids in visualization.

 - To track the positions under attack by the queens, I employed three sets:

   - `col` monitors the columns that are under attack.
-    - Using a set allows for constant time lookup in the `is_safe` method.
   - `diag` keeps track of the diagonals under attack.
-    - Using a set allows for constant time insertion in the `place_queen` method.
   - `anti_diag` identifies the anti-diagonals that are under attack.

-    - Using a set allows for constant time removal in the `remove_queen` method.
+Using sets allows for constant time insertion, removal and checking whether an element with the specified value exists in the set or not.

-If we have 8 queens, what is the success rate of each of the algorithms?
+### If we have 8 queens, what is the success rate of each of the algorithms?

 **Hint:** To know the success rate, decide on a fixed number of runs.
 From these, record which runs give a successful result.
 By dividing the successful runs over the total amount of runs, you’ll have the success rate of your algorithm.

 - The success rate of the Las Vegas approach for the eight queens problem is approximately 0.72 given 10 attempts each run.
 The backtracking approach is guaranteed to find a solution if one exists, so its success rate is 1.0.

----

-## 2. Minimum Spanning Tree
+## **2. Minimum Spanning Tree**

 Using Python programming language, code one of the Minimum Spanning Tree (MST) algorithms, either Prim’s or Kruskal’s, for the following graph:

 ![q2_mst_graph](./q2_mst_graph.png)

-Requirements:
+**Requirements:**

 1. Depict the original graph first.
 2. State which MST algorithm you are following.